-We will incur increased costs as a result of being a public company, which may divert management attention from our business and impair our financial results.
+We incur significant costs as a result of being a public company, and the related commitment of resources may divert management attention from our business and impair our financial results.

 As a public company, we are incurring and will continue to incur additional legal, accounting and other expenses that we did not incur as a private company.
 The Securities Exchange Act of 1934, or the Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, and The NASDAQ Marketplace Rules now apply to us as a public company.
-Compliance with these rules and regulations will necessitate significant increases in our legal and financial budgets and may also strain our personnel, systems and resources.
+Compliance with these rules and regulations have required significant increases in our legal and financial budgets and may also strain our personnel, systems and resources.